kevinbungeneers/docker-php/README.md

 * iconv extension
 * pdo mysql extension
 * pdo pgsql extension

-The CLI images also include Composer.
+* xdebug

-Besides adding a few extensions these images can also be configured using environment variables.
+The CLI images also include Composer and the zip extension.